-This unit provides Master of Applied Science students with instruction on advanced topics of plant disease biology and management.
-Topics will be illustrated by diseases caused by viral and virus-like agents, phytopathogenic bacteria and fungi in agricultural and horticultural systems.
+The focus of this unit is on advanced topics of plant disease biology and management.
+Concepts will be illustrated with diseases caused by viral and virus-like agents, phytopathogenic bacteria and fungi in agricultural and horticultural systems.
 Topics include infection biology, host resistance, disease transmission, disease epidemiology and detection of pathogens.
-This unit integrates plant pathology with other disciplines including crop physiology, production and protection.
-Practical sessions are project-based including group work and field trips.
-Students will undertake an advanced task to extend the understanding of plant disease management.
+Practical sessions are project-based including group work and one field trip.

 |Unit name||Plant Pathology|

 |College/School||College of Sciences and Engineering